Guide to Guitar Chord Diagrams

 The only difference between them really is how they are positioned.

-• Vertical orientation diagram is the most used on the net.
+• The vertical orientation diagram is the most commonly used on the net.

 The six vertical lines represent the strings.
-The low E, A, D, G, B, and the high E string are positioned from the left to the right at the chord box.
+The low E, A, D, G, B, and high E strings are positioned from the left to the right in the chord box.

 The horizontal lines are the frets on your fingerboard.
-The top line of the diagram is the guitar nut, each other line towards the bottom is the 1st, 2nd, 3rd... fret accordingly.
+The top line of the diagram is the guitar nut, and each subsequent line towards the bottom represents the 1st, 2nd, 3rd, etc., fret accordingly.

 The horizontal and vertical lines create a simple visualization of the fingerboard.

-Illustration for the Guide into How to Read Guitar Chord Diagram
+Illustration for the Guide to How to Read Guitar Chord Diagrams

 C